f4ths/fyp-fake-news-detection/README.md

 pip install wordcloud==1.8.2.2
 ```

-3. For a simpler route, download anaconda https://www.anaconda.com/download and use anaconda navigator.
+2. For a simpler route, use anaconda navigator which can be installed from https://www.anaconda.com/download.
 Create a new virtual environment with Python version 3.9.

 Install dependencies using the terminal:
 ```